Ella (Brazilian singer): Career

-On February 7, 2011, she participated in the recording of the DVD Ao Deus das Causas Impossíveis alongside Davi Sacer and the Apascentar de Louvor, a group that the singer admires.
+On 7 February 2011, she participated in the recording of the DVD Ao Deus das Causas Impossíveis alongside Davi Sacer and the Apascentar de Louvor, a group that the singer admires.

 Jotta A giving an interview to Boas Novas in 2017.

 At the Troféu de Ouro awards, the singer was the winner of the Best Singer nomination.
 She was nominated in several categories at the Troféu Promessas in 2012, with highlights for Revelation, Best Singer and Best CD, with Essência.
 However, the singer only won in the Revelation nomination.

 In 2013, she released Geração de Jesus, produced by singer Daniela Araújo and Jorginho Araújo, containing some original songs and partnerships with Daniela.
 The Christian music portal O Propagador characterized it as a search for the singer's identity, notable for the influence of Daniela Araújo in the repertoire, also considering her passage through puberty and such effects on her voice, risking new sound elements in relation to her previous Essência.
 The album sold 30 thousand copies in a few days.

-In 2014, the album was nominated for a Latin Grammy for Best Christian Music Album (Portuguese Language), but lost to Graça, by Aline Barros.
+In 2014, the album was nominated for a Latin Grammy Award for Best Christian Album (Portuguese Language), but lost to Graça, by Aline Barros.

 In 2017, Jotta A released the album Recomeçar, which indicated her return to the music market.
 The album, whose production was signed by Jeziel Assunção and William Augusto and had "Princípio e Fim" as a single.

 In 2020, Jotta A broke away from the gospel market and debuted in pop music with the single "Aventurero", in Spanish.

 In 2021, entering the LGBTQ pop music scene, Jotta released the single "Pessoa Certa" with the participation of drag queen Aretuza Lovi, which led to great rejection from her gospel audience.

 After announcing her gender transition, in early 2022, the singer released the singles "Éden" and "Apollo 11", featuring retrowave arrangements and 1980s aesthetics.
-At the time, Jotta declared "gospel was a school, just as pop music has been an industry of a lot of learning”.
+At the time, Jotta declared "gospel was a school, just as pop music has been an industry of a lot of learning".
 Months later, the singer released the singles "Humano" and "Alasca", tracks from her first studio album in pop.

 In February 2023, Ella released the album La Drácula with 8 tracks, including the new single "Tóxico".